epw/consensus/consensus.md

 \Begin{Player}

 The MC will want to know the answers to each of the three questions on your playbook, "Why were you overlooked, downtrodden, or trivialized?"
 “Why are you ignored, oppressed, or dismissed?”, and “Why are you hunted?”
 This might require a little bit of negotiation to make sure everyone is on the same page about what these questions mean and what the answers mean.

+Do note that these questions are about your character's general experience of the world, in broad strokes.
+It doesn't take many people to be hunting you to make you feel like you are hunted all the time, after all.
+Don't feel like the answers need to describe the other Mages' interactions with your character, and likewise, don't feel boxed into other Mages' answers when deciding how your character will interact with them.
+Indeed, if anyone is likely to buck the trend, it's a Mage!

 \End{Player}